codeboss-co/ChurchManagerUI-v2/README.md

 ### Service worker

-> Service workers do not work with `ng serve`! :stars: so we need a local web server
+> Service workers do not work with `ng serve`, so we need a local web server

 `npm run build`